Allegis Law Logo

 Company Disqualification

-There are certain actions that disqualify a company for status as a QSB, which – in turn – can directly affect their shareholders’ eligibility for the QSBS tax exclusion.
+There are certain actions that disqualify a company from status as a QSB, which – in turn – can directly affect their shareholders’ eligibility for the QSBS tax exclusion.

 qsbs exemption Two people collaborating over notes with laptops and a tablet on the desk.